 There’s no end to the number of sources that confirm this durable drinking glass is everything it promises to be: It made the Saveur 100, The Kitchn loves it, and The Guardian once declared the Picardie one of the top 10 “classics of everyday design.” —Eve O’Neill

-The Ouverture isn’t fine dining drinkware; it’s an everyday glass.
-So if you’re seeking something more elegant to create a polished and formal feel for your dinner table, look at our full-length wine glass guide, where we recommend the Riedel Vinum series. —EO
+If you’re seeking something more elegant to create a polished and formal feel for your Thanksgiving table, check out our full-length wine glass guide. —MS

 To cut pies, personally I prefer to pair a good chef’s knife with the Cuisinart Elements Stainless Steel Pie Server.
 That’s how I was taught to cut a slice when I worked at a chain restaurant that specialized in pies.
 Through those five years of my youth, I cut thousands of slices, and not one with a serrated blade.
 We used a sharp, nonserrated blade, warmed and rinsed before every cut.
 Our pie servers were simple models like those available at any restaurant-supply store, with a shape similar to that of the Cuisinart model.
 The key to getting a good-looking slice is to take your time, slowly scoring through top crusts, pivoting the knife to cleanly cut through the bottom corner, and cleaning your blade after each pass.